-The protection of Human Rights in Europe is conducted both by national parliaments and courts as well as by the Court of Justice of the European Union (CJEU) for the members of the European Union (EU) who are under the EU Charter of Fundamental Rights.
-A larger regional human rights jurisdictional competence is covered instead by the European Court of Human Rights (ECtHR) which applies the European Convention on Human Rights (ECHR), opened for signature in 1950 and entered into force in 1953.
-A non-judicial mechanism of regional protection is the Organization for Security and Cooperation in Europe (OSCE).
-Among the judicial regional systems of human rights protection, the ECtHR is the most effective mechanism whose development has coincided with a progressive adjustment in scope as Bates 2010 reconstructs.
-Schabas 2015 notices that the Convention has produced an impressive amount of jurisprudence whose implementation at national level is often contested and hard to realize, as shown in Donald and Leach 2016.
+The protection of human rights in Europe is conducted both by national parliaments and courts and by the Court of Justice of the European Union (CJEU) for the members of the EU who are under the EU Charter of Fundamental Rights.
+A larger jurisdictional competence on regional human rights is covered instead by the European Court of Human Rights (ECtHR), which applies the ECHR, opened for signature in 1950 and entered into force in 1953.
+A nonjudicial mechanism of regional protection is the Organization for Security and Co-operation in Europe (OSCE).
+Among the judicial regional systems of human rights protection, the ECtHR is the most effective mechanism, whose development has coincided with a progressive adjustment in scope, as Bates 2010 reconstructs.
+Schabas 2015 notes that the ECHR has produced an impressive amount of jurisprudence whose implementation at national level is often contested and hard to realize, as shown in Donald and Leach 2016.
 All in all, transnational adjudication promotes a general principle of equality among people, as Nikolaidis 2015 considers, one that supports an international rule of law (Lautenbach 2013).
-The judicial action conducted under the European Convention of Human Rights, as in all other cases, requires interpretive theory for the balancing of rights and legal argumentation, but how to proceed?
-Letsas 2007 suggests an ‘objectivist’ answer.
+The judicial action conducted under the ECHR, as in all other cases, requires interpretive theory for the balancing of rights and legal argumentation, but how to proceed?
+Letsas 2007 suggests an “objectivist” answer.
 Besides theoretical issues, applications to the Strasbourg Court might raise concerns for those legal practitioners who seek practical information (Leach 2011).
-This is even more relevant today, where a high number of petitions from migrants should find their way to hearing and adjudication.
-Dembour 2015 addresses the issue by comparing the treatment of migrants by the ECtHR with that realized by the Inter-American Court of Human Rights.
+This is even more relevant in the early 21st century, when a large number of petitions from migrants should find their way to hearing and adjudication.
+Dembour 2015 addresses the issue by comparing the treatment of migrants by the ECtHR with that realized by the Inter-American Court of Human Rights (IACtHR).

 Bates, Ed.
 The Evolution of the European Convention on Human Rights: From Its Inception to the Creation of a Permanent Court of Human Rights.
 Oxford: Oxford University Press, 2010.
 [ISBN: 9780199207992]

-This is an excellent treatment of the historical development of the Strasbourg Court which considers also the different phases of definition of its scopes over the last 50 years.
+This is an excellent treatment of the historical development of the Strasbourg Court, also considering the different phases of definition of its scopes over the last previous fifty years.

 Dembour, Marie-Bénédicte.
 When Humans Become Migrants: Study of the European Court of Human Rights with an Inter-American Counterpoint.
 Oxford: Oxford University Press, 2015.
 [ISBN: 9780199667833]

 Migrants are one of the most urgent challenges to states today.
 Regional systems respond in different ways.
-The author considers in comparative terms how the European Court of Human Rights and the Inter-American Court of Human Rights Treaty, respectively, migrant claims and how different case-law trajectories are generated.
-A very valuable contribution for engaging with one of the most severe contemporary humanitarian crises.
+The author considers in comparative terms how the ECtHR and the IACtHR treat migrant claims, and how different case-law trajectories are generated.
+A valuable contribution for engaging with one of the most severe early-21st-century humanitarian crises.

 Donald, Alice, and Philip Leach.
 Parliaments and the European Court of Human Rights.
 Oxford: Oxford University, 2016.
 [ISBN: 9780191830907]

-A still underexplored aspect of the European system of protection of human rights is the relation between the Strasbourg Court and national parliaments.
-This book fill such lacuna by considering the case of five parliaments aimed at securing national compliance with the judgments of the Court.
-This is a very valuable contribution that combines both legal and philosophical understanding of the relation between democratic legitimacy, authority and human rights protection.
+A still-underexplored aspect of the European system of protection of human rights is the relationship between the Strasbourg Court and national parliaments.
+This book fill such lacuna by considering the case of five parliaments aimed at securing national compliance with the judgments of the ECtHR.
+This is a valuable contribution that combines both legal and philosophical understanding of the relationships among democratic legitimacy, authority, and human rights protection.

 Lautenbach, Geranne.
 The Concept of the Rule of Law and the European Court of Human Rights.
 Oxford: Oxford University Press, 2013.
 [ISBN: 9780199671199]